kitarp3690/1st-Year-Project/README.md

-# 1st-Year-Project ( c++ )
+# 1st-Year-Project (C++)

-This is a project of Bank Management System simulation in c++ .
-This system has two types of user :-
+This repository contains a Bank Management System simulation implemented in C++.
+The system caters to two types of users:

-    1)Admin(Bank staff)
+1. Admin (Bank staff)
-    2)User(Bank customer)
+2. User (Bank customer)

-This admin can perform basic tasks such as :-
-  Note:- admin.txt has id,password for admin login (i.e. id=admin,pw=admin).
-Anyone can add more admin by writting admin_name space     admin_password in this admin.txt folder
-    1)Creating user account
-    2)Search Account
+## Admin Features:
+- Creating user accounts
+- Searching accounts
-    3)Deposit money
+- Depositing money
-    4)Withdraw money
+- Withdrawing money
-    5)Delete account

-whereas the User can perform tasks such as :-
-  1)View person information
+- Deleting accounts

+Note: The file `admin.txt` contains the admin's ID and password for login (default is `id=admin`, `pw=admin`).
+Additional admins can be added by appending `admin_name admin_password` entries to this file.

+## User Features:
+- Viewing personal information
-  2)Check transaction history
+- Checking transaction history
-  3)Change password
+- Changing password

-    ( NOTE: When user is created by admin the username and password for user will be:
+Note: When a user account is created by an admin, the username and password will be as follows:
-        username: User Mobile Number(98.....)
-        password: User 1st( first name )
-    )
+- Username: User's Mobile Number (98.....)
+- Password: User's First Name